ddella/WebSocket/README.md

 This is an example of a client/server WebSocket.
 The client and server are build on different Docker containers:

 - Web Server on Nginx
+- Secure WebSocket Server in Python
-- WebSocket server in Python
+- Non-Secure WebSocket Server in Python

 The WebSocket Protocol enables bi-directional, full duplex communications protocol between a client and a server.
 It provides a persistent connection between the client and the server and both parties can sending data at any time.
 It is commonly used in modern web applications for streaming data and other asynchronous traffic.
 The goal of this technology is to provide a mechanism for browser-based applications that need two-way communication with servers without the need to open multiple HTTP connections.